NielsKlaver/Portfolio/Certificates/README.md

-# DataQuest learning overview

-This is an overview of the topics covered and completed in the Data Scientist and Data Analyst path on DataQuest .
+This is an overview of the topics covered in the Data Scientist and Data Analyst path on DataQuest which i completed.
 Currently working on completing the Data Engineering path

 __Python Fundamentals__